decasia/public-anthropology-2017/presentations/4 - publics and counterpublics.md

 ---

-## Name a campus discourse that is regarded as indecorous
+### Name a moment on campus when you felt moved...
-## And say why!
+### by public speech with "great urgency and intimate import."